strogo/djpcms/README.rst

 	import djpcms
 	djpcms.runtests()

 Dependencies
 ========================
-It requires Python__ 2.5 or above.
+It requires Python_ 2.6 or above.
 It is not yet compatible with Python 3 series.
 Currently it depends on django_, however in the long run, this dependency will be removed so that it can be used with other web-frameworks as well.